 Butter– you will need 80 grams of unsalted cold butter for this recipe.

-Baking powder- you will need 1 tbsp of baking powder for this recipe.
-Make sure that your baking powder isn’t expired.
+Baking powder- you will need 1 tablespoon of baking powder for this recipe.
+Make sure that your baking powder isn't expired.

 Cinnamon- for a delicious flavor.

 Whole milk- Use whole milk for this recipe.

 We like using Granny Smith apples for baking.
 Granny Smith apples have a few advantages: they hold their shape while baking, they have a crisp texture, they are not too sweet and have a little tang to them, and they are easy to find in any grocery store.

 You can use any apples that you like best, but keep in mind that different apple kinds have different textures and flavors, some are sweeter, some are sourer, some have a crisp texture, and some have a mealy texture to them.

 - Granny smith